usnistgov/minex/minexiii/validation/README.md

  1. Place your MINEX III software libraries in the `lib` directory.
  2. Place any configuration files in the `config` directory.
- 3. Export the software/marketing name of the algorithms under test in the following environment variables (optional):
+ 3. (*Optional*) Export the software/marketing name of the algorithms under test in the following environment variables.
+For example:
-	* `MINEXIII_GENERATOR_MARKETING_NAME`
+	* `export MINEXIII_GENERATOR_MARKETING_NAME="mindtct 2.3"`
-	* `MINEXIII_MATCHER_MARKETING_NAME`
+	* `export MINEXIII_MATCHER_MARKETING_NAME="bozorth3 5.0.1"`
+ 4. Export the environment variable `MINEXIII_GENERATOR_ONLY` to `TRUE` if your submission does not contain a template matcher:
+    - `export MINEXIII_GENERATOR_ONLY=TRUE`
  4. Execute `./validate`
- 5. If successful, sign *and* encrypt the resulting output archive, and e-mail it, along with the encrypting identity's public key, to [minex@nist.gov](mailto:minex@nist.gov).
+ 5. If successful, sign *and* encrypt the resulting output archive, and e-mail it, along with the encrypting identity's public key, to minex@nist.gov.
 If unsuccessful, correct any errors detailed in the script output and try again.

 Submission Contents
 -------------------